-Blood sample tube positive with Monkeypox virus, new epidemic disease in 2022.
+Blood sample tube positive with Monkeypox virus.
 Credit: Getty Images

 In Illinois, Gov. J.B.
 Pritzker issued a proclamation Monday, “declaring the monkeypox virus a public health emergency and declaring the state of Illinois a disaster area regarding the disease,” according to a press statement.